Facts About Elite Business Cruises

 National Restaurant Chain (Midwest): Attendance Reliability & Throughput

 Challenge: Chronic kitchen understaffing stalled drive-through throughput; standard playbooks failed.
 Program: Simple attendance rules tied to an Elite Business Cruise—consistent weekly hours and limited no-shows over 12 months earned a cabin for the employee and a plus-one.
 Result: Within two pay cycles, key roles stabilized.
 Throughput improved and the location set a revenue record.
-The owner later sold at a much stronger position.
+The owner later sold from a much stronger position.

 Auto Dealer Group (Southeast): Nights & Weekends Coverage